 The Thames Path is a long distance walking trail, following England’s best known river for 185.2miles (298 km) as it meanders from its source in the Cotswolds through several rural counties and on into the heart of London.
 On its way the Trail passes peaceful water meadows rich in wildlife, historic towns and cities and many lovely villages, finishing in Woolwich just a few miles from the sea.

-Easy to reach by public transport, the Thames Path is a gentle Trail, able to be walked by people of all ages and abilities.
+Easy to reach by public transport, the Thames Path is a gentle Trail, mostly flat and one of the easier trails to navigate.
 This National Trail can be enjoyed in many ways, whether for an afternoon’s stroll, a weekend’s break or a full scale, but relatively gentle, trek of its whole length.
-It is very well way-marked so following the route is easy.
-But it is always a good idea to take a guidebook or map, to help you decide, check out the route descriptions
+It is very well way-marked so following the route is easy, but it’s always a good idea to take a guidebook or map.
+To help you decide if this trail is suitable for you, check out the route descriptions

 The best months to visit are spring through to the end of autumn.
 If you’re interested in wildlife there are always a range of birds present on and around the river but they’re at their most active and visible during April and May whilst establishing territories and finding mates.
 If you’re keen on wildflowers, then April to September is the time to visit, and if insects such as butterflies, damselflies and dragonflies are the things you’d most like to see choose June to September.